pemcg/manageiq-automation-howto-guide/chapter18/service_dialogs.md

 ### Using the Input from One Element in Another Element's Dynamic Method

 We can link elements in such a way that a user's input in the one element can be used by subsequent dynamic elements that have the _Show Refresh Button_ selected.
-The subsequent dynamic method, when refreshed, can access the first element's input value using $evm.object['dialog\_elementname'].
+The subsequent dynamic method, when refreshed, can access the first element's input value using $evm.root['dialog\_elementname'].

 We can use this in several useful ways, such as to populate a dynamic list based on a value input previously, or to create a validation method.